 Dividends are affected by several factors.
 Therefore, it’s important to learn as much about the company as possible.
 This includes share price activity, fundamentals and all corporate actions.
 These factors will help you establish a company’s overall health, as well as the prospects for dividend payments.

-How to invest in the UK’s best dividend stocks
+How to trade the UK’s best dividend stocks

-You can invest in the UK’s best dividend stocks with IG, from as little as £5.
-To get started, you need to open a share dealing account.
-This enables you to buy shares directly and own them – with the benefit of receiving dividends and possible share price growth.
-Alternatively, you can trade these shares using CFDs, which means you won’t own the shares, but you can speculate on upward or downward share price moves.
+You can trade these shares using CFDs, which means you won’t own the shares, but you can speculate on upward or downward share price moves.
 Here’s how to get started:

 Explore the markets with our free course

 Discover the range of markets you can trade CFD on - and learn how they work - with IG Academy's online course.

 Practice makes perfect.
 Take what you’ve learned in this shares strategy article, and try it out risk-free in your demo account.

 Put the lessons in this article to use in a live account.
 Upgrading is quick and simple.

 - Protect your capital with risk management tools